 - Ongoing effects of child contact arrangements in cases of domestic abuse

 - Surgery versus medical therapy in ulcerative colitis

 - Self-monitoring for people on vitamin K antagonist anticoagulant therapy

 - Previous pregnancies in young women having an abortion

 - Mental health of carers after bereavement

-Eyes on Evidence is a monthly email service that summarises and provides expert commentary on important new evidence in health, public health and social care, to help busy professionals stay up-to-date.
+Eyes on Evidence was a monthly email service that summarised and provided expert commentary on important new evidence in health, public health and social care, to help busy professionals stay up-to-date.
 A full archive of Eyes on Evidence issues is available here.

 - Occupational therapy and physical activity interventions to promote the mental wellbeing of older people in primary care and residential care.
 NICE, March 2015.